 The well brewed drink that enchants us with its strong aroma is an acceptable drink in all parts of the world.
-The captivating thought of being energized by a hot latté in the morning or gaining fuel during the mid hours of the day by an iced coffee is enough to have our taste buds craving for caffeine.
+The captivating thought of being energized by a hot latté in the morning or gaining fuel during the mid-hours of the day by an iced coffee is enough to have our taste buds craving for caffeine.
 However, have you ever wondered where coffee came from and when was the first drink ever made?

-The First Coffee Drink
+Yemen and The First Coffee Drink

 The First Coffeehouse

-The Western World and Coffee
+The World Today and Coffee